Skip to main content

 Doxycycline hyclate is a member of a drug class called tetracycline antibiotics.
 Doxycycline hyclate is approved by the U.S. Food and Drug Administration (FDA) to treat various types of bacterial infections, such as urinary tract infections (UTIs), respiratory tract infections, sexually transmitted infections (such as chlamydia or gonorrhea), Lyme disease, anthrax, and others.
 Although doxycycline hyclate treats bacterial infections, it does not work for viral infections such as the common cold or flu.
 Doxycycline hyclate is commonly known by brand names such as Vibramycin, Doryx, Oracea, and Acticlate.
 It is available in several formulations, such as immediate-release tablets and capsules, delayed-release tablets and capsules, oral suspension (liquid), and by injection.

-Common side effects of doxycycline hyclate include:
+Common of doxycycline hyclate include:

 • Stomach problems like nausea, vomiting, and diarrhea